jnozzi/cocoadev.com/markdown/HOMFrameworkDocsFeedback.md

 Number elements
          [[[NSNumber ints:1 to:100]
- "General/NSNumbers from 1 to 100 representing ints, all other primitive types (chars, shorts, longs, floats, etc) are also available."
+ "NSNumbers from 1 to 100 representing ints, all other primitive types (chars, shorts, longs, floats, etc) are also available."

  Collection operations
  Note that this is a subset of the possible collection manipulation higher order messages.
 You can also use collections as iterating arguments.
 Refer to the documentation for full details.
-         General/[collection elements] all] message] "send message to each element in collection" [[[collection elements] collectEach] messageReturningObject] "collect each result from sending message to each element in collection in a matching collection"
+         [collection elements] all] message]
+ "send message to each element in collection"
+         [[[collection elements] collectEach] messageReturningObject] "collect each result from sending message to each element in collection in a matching collection"